-at Liverpool, the Rev. J. Erskine Clark | Diego there is said to be an olive orread a paper in favor of a well-conduct- chard nearly a hundred years old, in a ed theatre for religious people.
-He wonderful state of excellent bearing, urged that
+At a "Church Congress" lately held at Liverpool, the Rev. J. Erskine Clark read a paper in favor of a well-conducted theatre for religious people.
+He urged that

-"For the poorer classes (especially those ty years. who need recreation most of all) theatricals under firm control, severed from cerrupting and licentious temptations, would be not only painless but healthy recreation."
+"For the poorer classes (especially those | who need recreation most of all) theatricals under firm control, severed from cerrupting and licentious temptations, would be not only painless but healthy recreation."